Steering Large Language Models for Machine Translation Personalization: Experiments

 \subsection{Results and Discussion}

-Table \ref{tab:results-averaged} presents performances of tested models across prompting and steering setups, averaged across all languages and personalization targets (\Hone~and \Htwo~for each language).
-We find that \textbf{our \contht and \contpt methods generally achieve the best trade-off between personalization accuracy and translation quality}, especially for the smaller Gemma 2 2B model.
-This could be due to the larger models' superior ability to incorporate in-context information naturally, reducing the relative benefit of explicit steering.
+Table \ref{tab:results-averaged} presents the performance of tested models across prompting and steering setups, averaged across all languages and styles, i.e., using \Hone~and \Htwo~as $H^+$ for each language.
+We find that contrastive SAE steering (SAE Cont.) yields a good balance between style accuracy and translation quality, with results comparable to the strong MS prompting baseline.
+Notably, SAE Cont. outperforms all other tested methods for the smaller Gemma 2 2B model.
+We conjecture this could be due to the larger models' ability to incorporate in-context information more effectively, reducing the benefits of ad-hoc interventions.

-\paragraph{Which contrastive setup is better?} Comparing the two contrastive setups (\textsc{ht} and \textsc{pt}) for the ZS-Exp and SAE Cont. methods, we find that \textbf{using different human demonstrations as a contrastive baseline in \textsc{pt} generally produces better results for larger models}.
-As for general performance, we conjecture this could be due to the larger models' improved ability to disentangle personalization-critical factors without explicit guidance.
-For the smaller Gemma 2 2B, the difference between the two approaches is minimal, suggesting the model cannot fully exploit the examples' differences.